Container-deposit legislation: Netherlands

-Under the current deposit-return scheme, large polyethylene terephthalate (PET) bottles greater than 1 L are subject to a €0.25 deposit, but only those for soft drinks and water.
+Under the current deposit-return scheme, large polyethylene terephthalate (PET) 1 liter bottles and greater are subject to a €0.25 deposit, but only those for soft drinks and water.
 All other beverage types, such as medical drinks, wine, spirits, etc., are excluded.
 The system, which is operated by Stichting Retourverpakkingen NL, is mostly automated collection (89%) with only 11% of returns being done manually.
 Beer bottles carry a €0.10 deposit, and beer crates €1.50.
 In 2014, the Netherlands' deposit system recovered 95% of the containers covered by the program.

-On 24 April 2020, the State Secretary for Infrastructure and Water Management Stientje van Veldhoven announced that plastic bottles smaller than 1 l will be subject to a €0.15 deposit, starting on 1 July 2021.
-Dutch environmental organisations acclaimed the decision.
-On 3 February 2021, Van Veldhoven furthermore announced that cans too will be subject to a €0.15 deposit, starting on 31 December 2022.
+On 24 April 2020, the State Secretary for Infrastructure and Water Management Stientje van Veldhoven announced that plastic bottles smaller than 1 liter will be subject to a €0.15 deposit, starting on 1 July 2021.
+While Dutch environmental organisations acclaimed the decision, it is believed that the extensive campaigning activities by athlete and environmentalist Merijn Tinga made the extension of the deposit law happen.

+On 3 February 2021, Van Veldhoven furthermore announced that cans too will be subject to a €0.15 deposit, starting on 1 April 2023.
+Originally it was meant to start on 31 December 2022, but it was postponed due to lobbying of the supermarkets.

 Norway

 Automated recycling of bottles has been in use since the 1970s.
-Aluminum and steel beverage cans had a 5,60 kr surtax in Norway up until the end of the 20th century.
+Aluminium and steel beverage cans had a 5,60 kr surtax in Norway up until the end of the 20th century.
 In 1999, a container deposit legislation was passed, which also abolished this regulation.
 Today, these are the following container deposits in Norway: